 Different types of ROM are as follows:

-EPROM stands for Erasable Programmable Read Only Memory.
-The user can erase instructions or data stored in EPROM chip by exposing the chip to ultraviolet light and write new programs.
+EPROM stands for Erasable Programmable Read-Only Memory.
+The user can erase instructions or data stored in the EPROM chip by exposing the chip to ultraviolet light and writing new programs.

 Difference Between RAM & ROM

 The difference between RAM and ROM is as follows:

 |RAM is a temporary memory||ROM is a permanent memory|

 |It enables data to be both read and written to memory and data can be changed or deleted||The instructions written in ROM can only be read but cannot be changed or deleted|

 |Instructions loaded in RAM change continuously because different programs are executed and new data is processed||It is not possible to write new information or new instructions into the ROM, so it is an unchangeable memory|